Categories

 Steps to Take to Avoid Title Loan Default

-• Giving a standing order to your bank regarding the amount due– Having a standing order is an excellent way of keeping your commitment to the title loan payment obligations.
-The order will authorize the bank to deduct the amount the moment your salary gets into the account.
+• Giving a standing payment order to your bank regarding the amount due- Making your title loan payment priority number 1 is an excellent way of keeping your commitment to the title loan payment obligations.
+The order will authorize the bank to deduct the amount when your salary enters the account, and no other debt or payment will be prioritized over the title loan payment.
 The money you set aside to make the payment will not come to you; therefore, there will be no chance of you using it for other purposes, no matter how urgent.

-• Direct any extra income to the loan– Use any unexpected money such as bonuses, gifts, and lottery to mention a few to repay the loan.
-This extra money will help you finish paying your loan faster and reduce the possibility of defaulting.
+• Direct any extra income to the loan- Use any unexpected money such as bonuses, gifts, and side gifs to repay the loan.
+This extra money will help you repay your loan faster and reduce the possibility of defaulting.
+Most importantly, you can save considerably by repaying your loan early by avoiding excessive interest payments.
+Some loans are structured so you pay a larger amount of interest on the back half of the loan, and it's in your best interest to repay a title loan as quickly as possible.

 What Happens When I Default On My Auto Title Loan?

-Defaulting on your title loan can have far-reaching consequences and they include:
+Defaulting on your title loan can have far-reaching consequences and they include the following:

-• Late and repossession fees– Making a late payment usually attracts penalties.
-You have to pay for towing, warehousing, and attorney fees if the lender decides to repossess the property in question.
+• Late and repossession fees - Late payments usually attract penalties.
+If the lender decides to repossess the property, you must pay for towing, warehousing, and attorney fees.
 These costs vary in different locations.
-Some jurisdictions put a cap on these amounts, while others leave them at the discretion of lenders.
+Some jurisdictions cap these amounts, while others leave them at the lenders' discretion.

-• Repossession– You need to know that if your car was used to acquire the loan, it is collateral.
+• Repossession - You need to know that if your car was used to acquire the loan, it is collateral.
 When you default, the lender has every right to repossess it.
 The terms under which the lender can repossess the vehicle vary across states.
-Some of them have restrictions for your benefit, while others have no restrictions regarding car title loans.
+Some have restrictions for your benefit, while others have no limits regarding car title loans.

 Your lender will sell the vehicle at a licensed auto auction after a typical title loan repossession.
-Some states require the lender to keep the property in question for some time before selling.
-This time may enable you to recover it, but you would have to clear the l balance plus pay for all the expenses incurred during the process.
+Some states require the lender to keep the car in question for some time before selling.
+This may allow you to get back to current on your payments and eventually get your car's pink slip back.

 Contact your title lending customer service department to work out payment arraignments if you fall behind.